webdev-dave/reddit-museum/README.md

 - add a collapse all button in the NavBarMenu
 - add search button (and map to enter button) to activate search, also show amount of search results on the top of the search results page
 - make sure that every genre loads a minimum of X images (if first request < X than automatically request and load the next batch or results)
+- if specific subreddits are offline, create a system that automtically hides the paired gallery from the navBars
 - add a chromecast / cast to tv option
 - create slide show option that plays art of selected gallery on selected time interval (2sec, 5sec, 10sec)
 - make videos stop playing automatically when user scrolls out of sight